-As of November 1, 2020, there are two electricity rate options that residential and small business customers, who are billed under the provincial RPP, can choose from: time-of-use (TOU) rates and tiered rates.
+Since November 1, 2020, there are two electricity rate options that residential and small business customers, who are billed under the provincial Regulated Price Plan (RPP), can choose from: time-of-use (TOU) rates and tiered rates.

 As such, residential and small business customers who are billed under the RPP and want to change rate plan can submit a rate selection form to Hydro Ottawa.

 Under the time-of-use pricing, you pay a different rate for electricity depending on the time of day and day of the week you consume it.
 Time-of-use has three periods: on-peak (when energy demand and cost is high), mid-peak (when energy demand and cost is moderate) and off-peak (when energy demand and cost is low).
 The Ontario Energy Board (OEB) set these rates.
 Learn more about the time-of-use rate structure.

 Starting May 1, 2022, time-of-use rates are as follows:

 Customers under tiered rates pay one set rate for the electricity they consume up to a predetermined kilowatt-hour (kWh) threshold each month.
 Once customers exceed the monthly threshold, they are billed at a higher rate per kWh for all additional electricity consumed in that month.